 The most successful treatments for low back pain involve physical therapy, which focus on core strengthening and stretching (the core represents the abdominal muscles, low back muscles, and hip muscles).
 Although these effects are slow-going and modest, they do work over time.
 Of note, a healthy and strong core is the best way to prevent future occurrence of back pain.

-Tags: Back Pain Quality Improvement program, back pain treatment, back surgery, BPQI, chronic back pain, David Geffen School of Education, David Geffen School of Medicine at UCLA, Dr. John Mafi, lower back pain, News & Insights, non-steroidal anti-inflammatory drugs, NSAIDs, Orthopaedic Surgery, Primary Care, UCLA Spine Center
+Tags: Back Pain Quality Improvement program, back pain treatment, back surgery, BPQI, chronic back pain, David Geffen School of Medicine, David Geffen School of Medicine at UCLA, Dr. John Mafi, lower back pain, News & Insights, non-steroidal anti-inflammatory drugs, NSAIDs, Orthopaedic Surgery, Primary Care, UCLA Spine Center